JohanKJIP/Candela-challenge/README.md

 2. **More training data**: The COCO dataset has approximately 3000 images of boats.
 I think it could be complemented with a dataset containing images from the camera on the boat.
 This would give the model some representative image samples of what it would encounter in real-life.
 Additionally, I would like to try [this](https://www.kaggle.com/clorichel/boat-types-recognition/version/1) dataset.

 3. **Training YOLOv4-608 (batch=64, subdivisions=16)**: I only have access to a GPU with 8GB of VRAM.
 That meant I could only train YOLOv4-416 (batch=4, subdivisions=1) without encountering CUDA out of memory.
 [Alexey](https://github.com/AlexeyAB/darknet/wiki/YOLOv4-model-zoo) recommends 16GB to train a full YOLOv4 network with batch size=64 and subdivisions=16.

 4. **Multi-class for different types of boats**: It could potentially be useful to know what type of boat we have detected since a sailboat will behave differently from a cruise ship.
 Having this information could be useful for planning and navigation.

-5. **Attempt to detect navigation marks**: To navigate you need to see navigation marks around the boat.
+5. **Attempt to detect navigation marks**: To navigate you need to detect navigation marks around the boat.

 ## Setup